Mathias Kneißl

-Mathias Kneißl) [in English: "Kneissel"], known as Robber Kneissl (in German Räuber Kneißl, in Austro-Bavarian Raiba Kneißl), (4 August 1875 in Unterweikertshofen - 21 February 1902) was a German outlaw, poacher and popular antihero in the Bavarian folklore of the Dachau district when the Kingdom of Bavaria was part of the German Empire.
-Chased by scores of green-uniformed rural policemen, who were already widely considered to be corrupt and who were further disliked for being Franconians who could not speak the local Upper Bavarian dialect, Kneissl became a folk hero to the local population because of his repeated humiliations of the police.
-According to German forensic scientist Mark Benecke, Mathias Kneissl never saw himself as a Robin Hood figure and was, in reality, "just a man who went astray with no way of getting back."
+Mathias Kneißl (4 August 1875 - 21 February 1902), also known as Robber Kneissl (German: Räuber Kneißl, Austro-Bavarian: Raiba Kneißl) was a German outlaw, poacher and popular antihero in Bavarian folklore, especially in the district of Dachau when the Kingdom of Bavaria was part of the German Empire.
+He is most well known for his face-offs with local policemen, who were already widely considered to be corrupt and who were further disliked for being Franconians who could not speak the local Upper Bavarian dialect.
+Kneißl became a local folk hero after repeatedly escaping and humiliating the police.
+According to German forensic scientist Mark Benecke, Kneißl never saw himself as a Robin Hood figure and was, in reality, "just a man who went astray with no way of getting back."

 Early life

-Mathias Kneissl was born on 4 August 1875, as the eldest of six children of a poor innkeeper.
-In 1886 his parents, who were later described as having "unknown origins" and as, "ill-tempered", purchased the mill at Sulzemoos Schacher.
-The mill was "a strategically remote location", and was often used as a secret meeting place for local criminals.
+Mathias Kneißl was born on 4 August 1875 in Unterweikertshofen, Dachau, Bavaria, as the eldest of six children of a poor innkeeper.
+In 1886 his parents purchased a mill in Sulzemoos which ended up being in "a strategically remote location", and was often used as a secret meeting place for local criminals.

-When he was 12 years old, a school report card wrote about Kneissl, "He is not totally devoid of gifts, but he is lazy beyond imagination.
-He never pays attention, his output doesn't exist.
-It is useless to scold him or punish him.
-He has no love of school whatsoever."

 Career

-Kneissl then began accompanying his brothers at an early age while poaching.
-At age 16 he was imprisoned for the first time, because members of his family were suspected of cattle raiding.
+Kneißl began poaching with his brothers at an early age.
+At age 16 he was imprisoned for the first time after members of his family were suspected of cattle raiding.
 His father was arrested for plundering the pilgrimage shrine of Herrgottsruh at Friedberg in 1892 and died soon after while in police custody in the town of Dachau.
-Soon after, Kneissl's mother was also arrested and imprisoned for poaching and her sons began to skip school in favor of similarly poaching instead.
+Soon after, Kneißl's mother was also arrested and imprisoned for poaching and her sons began to skip school to go poaching.